-Tony Waters, Chief Executive of Victim Support Services, said that most women are disinclined and unwilling to report cases of domestic violence and lacks faith in the system.
+Tony Waters, Chief Executive of Victim Support Services, said that most women are disinclined and unwilling to report cases of domestic violence and lack faith in the system.
 Waters also said that cases of domestic violence are “grossly unreported”.

-More so, cases of delay in the service of the intervention orders even depreciates women’s faith in the government notwithstanding the increased power of the police to prevent the occurrence of further domestic abuse.
+More so, cases of delay in the service of the intervention orders even depreciate women’s faith in the government notwithstanding the increased power of the police to prevent the occurrence of further domestic abuse.